The Old School House

 The school remained open until 1960, when the new school was opened in Manor Lane.

 In 1968 the Old School was sold to be converted to a private dwelling.
 During the conversion the commemorative stone was removed and laid in the paving stones.
+It was owned and occupied by Mr and Mrs J. Whitehouse, then Mr and Mrs P. Whitehouse.

 The following is an extract from the first entry in the First School Log dated 6th November 1876: